 Each year, the Board of Directors, based on recommendations of the Compensation Committee, determines the number of shares that may be subject to equity awards for all employees, including the Named Executive Officers.
 The total number of shares subject to equity awards is constrained by our Board's desire to limit dilution to shareholders to a level consistent with our historical levels, which generally approximate a dilution of one percent, and to limit the total grant date fair value of the equity awards to a targeted level.
 The one percent dilution is based on an assessment of a conservative amount relative to high-tech growth companies.
-The grant date fair value is based on a comparison to the prior years' expense and the current year's estimate of a percentage of total payroll expense.
+The grant date fair value is based on a comparison to the prior fiscal year's expense and the current year's estimate of a percentage of total payroll expense.
+The Compensation Committee and the Board of Directors generally follow a practice of calculating the equity grant valuation limit based on the share price on the date of the Compensation Committee meeting at which the equity grants are determined by the Committee for recommendation to the Board to assure that the valuation limit is consistent with the approximate dilution limit of one percent.
+The Compensation Committee then allocates these equity grants to the Named Executive Officers, and the Chief Executive Officer allocates equity grants to selected employees.
+To facilitate the grant of stock options to employees and other executive officers, the Board of Directors authorized the Chief Executive Officer to grant individual stock options and restricted stock units during fiscal 2016, subject to the guidelines and limitations imposed by the Compensation Committee.

 The Committee also considers trends in equity-based compensation, the mix of the type of equity grants, and the number of our shares that are available for equity grants.
-The allocation among Named Executive Officers is based on historical grants, the value of past grants and the Company's performance, all of which are subject to the objectives listed under the section titled "Compensation Discussion and Analysis - Role of Compensation Committee, Philosophy and Objectives."
-To facilitate the grant of stock options to employees and other executive officers, the Board of Directors authorized the Chief Executive Officer to grant individual stock options and restricted stock units during fiscal 2014, subject to the guidelines and limitations imposed by the Compensation Committee.
+The Compensation Committee and the Board of Directors also generally follow a practice of allocating similar equity grants to each of the Named Executive Officers, with some variation based on responsibilities and experience.
+The allocation among Named Executive Officers is based on historical grants, the value of past grants and the Company's performance, all of which are subject to the objectives listed under the section of this proxy statement entitled "Compensation Discussion and Analysis - Role of Compensation Committee, Philosophy and Objectives."